Frameworks Javascript Tutorials

 }

-The only change we’ve made is to add a directives property to the @component declaration and adding there the imported SpeakersComponent class.
+The only change we’ve made is to add a directives property to the @component declaration and add the imported SpeakersComponent class.

 Now let’s use the component in app.component.html.
 Modify the template file to